utiasDSL/crazyflow/docs/installation.md

 # Installation

-This page mirrors the installation instructions in the project README and provides practical notes for developers.

 ## Requirements
+The simulator is extensively tested on Ubuntu 24.04.
+However, other platforms should also work out of the box with the PyPI install.
+Further, you need an environment with:

 - Python >= 3.11, < 3.14
 - MuJoCo (follow the mujoco installation instructions for your platform)
-- pixi >= 0.6.1 (required for the provided developer environment)
+- (Optional) pixi >= 0.6.1 (required for the provided developer environment)

 ## Quick install (PyPI)
 Recommended for users who only want to use Crazyflow: